querkmachine/beeps.website/src/blog/2024-12-10-progress-in-transition.md

 By its nature, it's a form of gatekeeping.

-Imagine if you had to convince a series of priests that you were a Christian before you were ever allowed to set participate in mass?
+Imagine if you had to convince a series of priests that you were a Christian before you were ever allowed to participate in mass?
 Wearing a cross and quoting scripture isn't good enough, rote knowledge and external symbols are proof of research, not proof of your spiritual belief.

 You can't ever objectively prove you're a Christian, so any demands that you do so are mere gatekeeping.